How to Do a Brand Audit: An Executive’s Guide

 - The company's goals have changed.

-- Objectivity: reduces bias.
+- Objectivity: reduces bias for areas of improvement.

-- Comparability: enables easier benchmarking against competitors.
+- Comparability: enables easier comparison with industry benchmarks or competitors.

-Conduct a successful brand audit in nine steps
+Steps to conduct a successful brand audit

 Here are the most common steps in a thorough brand audit process:

-4. Develop evaluation criteria.
+- Develop evaluation criteria

-6. Set a timeline.
+- Set a timeline

 Creating brand audit goals